Hell's Kitchen (British TV series): Series 1 (2004)

-Series 1 of Hell's Kitchen in the UK was broadcast from 23 May to 6 June 2004, airing live nightly for two weeks.
+The first series of Hell's Kitchen in the UK was broadcast from 23 May to 6 June 2004, airing live nightly for two weeks.
+The first episode attracted an audience of seven million viewers.
+The main programme was presented by Angus Deayton.
+Katie Price (billed under the pseudonym Jordan) and Mark Durden-Smith co-hosted the ITV2 spin-off show.
+Following the same approach used for I'm a Celebrity, ITV2 provided extra live coverage every evening.
+The series was also broadcast on TV3 in Ireland.

 The premise was head chef Gordon Ramsay teaching ten celebrities how to cook.
-The celebrities were placed in a specially constructed London restaurant-kitchen with the task of catering for a clientele of famous people.
+The celebrities were placed in a temporary, converted warehouse restaurant located within the Old Truman Brewery complex on Brick Lane in east London with the task of catering for a clientele of famous people.
+Ramsay was assisted by sous chefs Angela Hartnett and Mark Sargeant.
+The series also featured Jean-Philippe Susilovic, a Belgian maître d'hôtel from Ramsay's London restaurant Pétrus, who was appointed to the same position on the show.
 Eliminations were determined by a series of public votes (in the style of Big Brother).

-One notorious moment saw Amanda Barrie repeatedly trying to strike Ramsay when she became irate.
+Roger Cook was forced to withdraw, before appearing in the live segments, after falling off a chair and injuring his knee during the initial training phase that was aired in the first episode.
+Two celebrities, Dwain Chambers and Tommy Vance (who replaced Cook), decided to leave the series early in its run.
+One notorious moment saw Amanda Barrie repeatedly trying to strike Ramsay when she became irate during a heated argument with the head chef.
+Barrie subsequently decided to quit.

 Ramsay was also heavily criticised for comments he made to Edwina Currie referring to her affair with John Major when he was Prime Minister and she was Parliamentary Under-Secretary of State for Health.
 Ramsay said “You crack me up … One minute you are shagging the prime minister and now you are trying to shag me from behind.
 You sound like you're going doolally.”
+Viewers also complained about the chef's choice of language and treatment of the celebrities during the series.

 Jennifer Ellison was declared the winner.
-A follow-up programme was made afterwards called Hell's Kitchen: School Reunion, which saw Ellison and the show runner-up, James Dreyfus, team up to organise a healthy dinner service for the children at Ramsay's former school, Stratford Upon Avon High School.
+A follow-up programme was made afterwards called Hell's Kitchen: School Reunion, which saw Ellison and the show runner-up, James Dreyfus, team up to organise a healthy dinner service for the children at Ramsay's former school, Stratford Upon Avon High School and was broadcast in August 2004.

 The celebrities who took part were: